jboss-fuse/hawt-app/readme.md

 JVM_DEBUG | If set to true, then enables JVM debug on port 5005 JVM_AGENT | Set this to pass any JVM agent arguments for stuff like profilers SYSTEM_PROPERTIES | Add your '-D' system properties in this enviorment varible.
-MAIN_ARGS | Arguments that will be passed to you application's main method.
+MAIN_ARGS | Arguments that will be passed to you application's main method.  **Default:** the arguments passed to the `bin/run` script.

 Runtime Defaults Configuration
 ------------------------------